Security Deposit Return? Need to break a Chicago lease?

 II.
 IS YOUR RENTAL COVERED BY THE RLTO IN CHICAGO?

 Most apartment, condo, and house rentals in Chicago are covered by the RLTO because the RLTO applies to all rental agreements in the City, written and unwritten, unless the rental is subject to some exclusion found under section 020 of the RLTO.
 That section excludes a number of rentals, and this discussion touches only on a few of those exclusions.
 Tenants are advised to make sure they don't take any action or inaction in reliance upon this discussion, or the RLTO, without consulting an attorney.
 It won't turn out well if the RLTO doesn't apply.
 The Chicago RLTO only applies in Chicago; not all of Cook County.
-A Guide for Chicago and Illinois tenants not protected by any deposit laws is available here.
 There is also an Evanston RLTO, which is not the same as the Chicago RLTO.
 In this section II we are talking just about Chicago.

 Owner Occupied and Less than 7 Apartments in the Building